The UK takes a step forward on LGBTQ sex education in schools

 This year marks the implementation date for new regulations for teaching relationships and sex education.
 By the end of this year, secondary schools will teach about sexual orientation and gender identity, and primary schools will teach about different families, with schools being “enabled and encouraged” by the Government to include LGBT families in this teaching.

-Sex and relationship education has been failing LGBTQ+ young people for far too long.
+Sex and relationship education has been failing LGBTQ young people for far too long.
 Whatever you were taught at school, it almost certainly wasn’t enough to guide you through the emotional minefield of LGBTQ dating.

-“Having inclusive sex and relationship education could have helped me feel so much more comfortable with my sexuality.
-Particularly if it discussed things such as intimacy and same-sex relationships,” says Phil Samba.
+“Having inclusive sex and relationship education could have helped me feel so much more comfortable with my sexuality…” says Phil Samba.
+“Particularly if it discussed things such as intimacy and same-sex relationships.”

 Phil’s experiences of growing up in London, at times struggling with his sexuality, weren’t helped by a lack of inclusive relationship and sex education at school.

+“During my teenage years, I couldn’t fathom a relationship with another man because it felt wrong,” he says.
 “It was something I had never knowingly seen or been exposed to before during my time at school or within my culture at home.”

-“I went to an all-boys Catholic school in East London, where all of my friends were straight guys.
+“When I was in school, I was confused about my sexuality…” says Phil.
+“Especially between the ages of 12 and 14.
+I went to an all-boys Catholic school in East London, where all of my friends were straight guys.
 I always felt like I couldn’t come out or that something was wrong with me.
 No one would ever discuss what being gay really was.”

 Phil’s story is far from unique, with other LGBTQ young people expressing similar concerns about their sex and relationship education.
 The Terrence Higgins Trust surveyed over 900 young people who attended secondary education between the years of 2009 and 2016 regarding their experiences of sex and relationship education.